exposr/exposrd/README.md

     exposr-server --ingress-http --ingress-http-domain http://example.com

-Each tunnel will be allocated an subdomain, ex. `http://my-tunnel.example.com`.
+Each tunnel will be allocated a subdomain, ex. `http://my-tunnel.example.com`.

-If you have a proxy or load balancer in-front of exposr that terminates HTTPS, pass the domain with the `https` protocol instead. (`--ingress-http-domain https://example.com).
+If you have a proxy or load balancer in-front of exposr that terminates HTTPS, pass the domain with the `https` protocol instead. (`--ingress-http-domain https://example.com`).
 #### BYOD (Bring Your Own Domain)
 The HTTP ingress supports custom domain names to be assigned to a tunnel outside of the automatic one allocated from the wildcard domain.
 Assigning a custom domain name to a tunnel will make exposr